cosmos/cosmos-sdk/CONTRIBUTING.md

 ## Branching Model and Release

-User-facing repos should adhere to the branching model: http://nvie.com/posts/a-successful-git-branching-model/.
+User-facing repos should adhere to the trunk based development branching model: https://trunkbaseddevelopment.com/.
-That is, these repos should be well versioned, and any merge to master requires a version bump and tagged release.

 Libraries need not follow the model strictly, but would be wise to.